cuba-platform/admin-tools-addon/README.md

    ```
    Where path is a path to the zip-archive, bean/class � a processor.
 Bean = [bean name], class [class path].

-2. Add the `admin.autoImportConfig` property to app.properties including the configuration file path.
+2. Add the `admin.autoImportConfig` property to app.properties and, additionally, specify the configuration file path.

 ### Additional information.
 Logging